Like many entrepreneurs, I love a challenge and I’m driven by my curiosity.

-Like many entrepreneurs, my interests are varied and because of that I’ve built several careers over the past 31 years: (in no particular order of importance) venture capitalist, company founder, software engineer, two-way radio expert, supercomputer product manager, marketing manager, teacher, firefighter, sales manager, and board member.
+Because so many topics and challenges interest me, I’ve built several careers over the past 35 years: (in no particular order of importance) venture capitalist, company founder, software engineer, sales manager, two-way radio expert, supercomputer product manager, international marketing manager, teacher, and also EMS and firefighting.

-Although the majority of my experience is in high technology software and hardware manufacturing, I have spent time in a variety of other domains including traditional retail, publishing, advertising, and social networks.
-I love digging into a new market or product idea, and figuring out how we make money in it.
+Although the majority of my experience is in high technology software and hardware manufacturing, I have earned both success and painful lessons in a variety of other domains including traditional retail, consumer brands, publishing, advertising, and social networks.

 And my role has varied: angel investor, organizer of syndicates of angel investors, and a venture capitalist.
-I’ve also served on a public company board, and many private company and non-profit boards, and of course on advisory boards.
-I know the people you need.
+I’ve also served on both public company and private company boards of directors, as well as on the boards of non-profit organizations.

 I’m not just about the theory.

-I also love life: my wife, family, my brothers in the fire service, music, creating tasty food, exploring the outdoors, experiencing foreign cultures, appreciating the light at the end of the day, the magic of books and the depth of my good friends.
+I also love music, creating tasty food, exploring the outdoors, experiencing foreign cultures, appreciating the light at the end of the day, the magic of books and the depth of good friends.